SerhiiYahdzhyiev/thesis/README.md

 - `paper` - subdirectory for latex sources (and supporting assets) for bachelor thesis paper

 - `slides` - subdirectory for viva presentation slides

+- `code` - subdirectory holding source codes for tools and programs used to complete this thesis

 ## Dependencies/Requirements